upqroo-organization/upqroo-bolsa-empleo/README.md

-# 🧠 Plataforma Bolsa de Trabajo Universitaria
+# 🧠 UPQROO Bolsa de Trabajo Universitaria

-Este proyecto es una plataforma web construida con Next.js 15, Prisma y MySQL.
-Permite a estudiantes, egresados y empresas interactuar mediante vacantes, postulaciones y prácticas profesionales.
-Incluye autenticación por Google OAuth.
+This project is a web platform built with Next.js 15, Prisma, and MySQL.
+It enables students, graduates, and companies to interact through job postings, applications, and professional internships.
+Google OAuth authentication is included.

 ---

-## 🚀 Requisitos
+## 🚀 Requirements

 - Node.js v18+
 - MySQL instalado (local o remoto)